dariopi/Deep_Learning_for_SYSID_Lugano24/README.md

 # Program

-The Program of the course can be found in the document [Program.docx](Program.docx)
+The Program of the course can be found in the document [Program.pdf](Program.pdf)

+# Lessons

+Slides of the lessons can be found in the folder [lessons](lessons)

 # Lecture 1 - 8th April 2024 - Introduction to Neural Networks, Keras and Jupyter Notebooks